p0l1t1c1an/Chirrup/README.md

 You can find a full video demonstration of Chirrup [here](https://youtu.be/8_wk49VoOLQ).

 ## Acknowledgements
-This project was done as a group project with four members: Tyler Green, Jacob Boicken, William Zogg, and myself.
+This project was done as a group project with four members: Tyler Green, Jacob Boicken, William Zogg, and Jeremy Noesen.
 There was a recognition ceremony during the last lecture for the course where the following was announced:
 - **Best Coder:** This category highlighted the best coders in each group.
-For our group those people were: Tyler Green, Jacob Boicken, and Jeremy Noeson.
+For our group those people were: Tyler Green, Jacob Boicken, and Jeremy Noesen.
 - **Best Manager:** This category highlighted someone who helped to manage the group and keep them on track.
-For this category, that person was Jeremy Noeson.
+For this category, that person was Jeremy Noesen.
 - **Best Project:** For this category, Chirrup got an honorable mention.

 ## Notice